 Tip #1 : Half fill an oven proof container – a small cake tin is ideal – with water, and put it in the oven while preheating.
 The steam given off will make the muffins moister with a soft crust.

 Tip #2 : Mix wet ingredients and dry ingredients separately.
-Then combine and mist just until moist.
+Then combine and mix just until moist.
 Don’t over mix.
 Lumps are OK.
 But over-mixing will make them dense and chewy.

-Tip #3: Preheat oven and allow an extra 10 minutes after it beeps to ensure it is fully at the right temperature.
-And ensure the rack is in the middle of the oven.
+Tip #3: Preheat oven and allow an extra 10 minutes after it beeps before putting the muffins into the oven to ensure it is fully at the right temperature.
+Also, make sure the rack is in the middle of the oven.

 Tip #4: Don’t open the oven to check on the muffins!
 If you are curious how they are doing look through the window.
 But don’t open the oven until they are finished on time baking.
 Opening the oven can fluctuate the oven temperature and allows the muffins to become more dense.